Only the artist can turn the ‘not yet’ into reality.

 Take our relationship with nature and the human insights and the profound healing effects that many of us have experienced spending time surrounded by the beauty of sand and sea, forest and steppe.
 If you are a student of religion you are probably aware that the central insight or epiphany of every religious tradition occurred in the wilderness.

-In this essay we are going to be witness to the extraordinary transformational power of a young man’s inner wisdom and the inspiration provided by classical music, an all too undervalued aspect of modern human culture.
-We would not expect that there would be a connection between the world of opera and the mean streets of America’s ghettos but there was as we shall see.
+But in this essay we are witness to the extraordinary transformational power of a young man’s inner wisdom and the inspiration provided by classical music, an all too undervalued aspect of modern human culture.
+We would not expect there to be a connection between the world of opera and the mean streets of America’s ghettos but there is as we shall see.

 The point that we shall never tire of making is that an experience of beauty is transformational and can empower human communities and individuals in their heart-felt longing for a vivid and authentic experience of life.
 This principle is one of the central values of Simple Reality.

 Now for our example!
-Enter Ryan Speedo Green age 25 (2011) who is six-foot-five and weighs 300 pounds.
+Enter Ryan Speedo Green (b.
+1986).
+At the time of our New York Times article in 2011, he was age 25, six-foot-five, and 300 pounds.
 Ryan is African-American and grew up in low-income housing and a trailer park in southeastern Virginia.
 When he was 12, he threatened his mother and brother and spent time in juvenile detention.
 During high school his shack-like home was across the street from a drug-dealer’s headquarters.
 There were bullet holes above his mother’s bedroom window from stray gunfire.

-And now his first helper Mrs. Hughes, joined by her husband who happened to be the Governor’s executive director, returns to aid Ryan with his next task and paid for him to join a class trip to the opera in New York City.
-Notice in his own description how the experience at the Met put Ryan in touch with his “feeling.”
+And now his first “helper” Mrs. Hughes, joined by her husband who happened to be the Governor’s executive director, returns to aid Ryan with his next task.
+She paid for him to join a class trip to the opera in New York City.
+Notice in his own description how the experience at the Met put Ryan in touch with his “feelings.”